tsionyx/pynogram/README.rst

 mixed with logs (if you specify any verbosity level with *-v* flag).
 But you can always disable the board updates and force to show only the final result with *--draw-final* flag.

-Also the new experimental mode *--curses* was added recently, that allows you to see the solving inside a separate console (`ncurses <https://en.wikipedia.org/wiki/Ncurses>`_) window.
+Also the *--curses* mode is available, that allows you to see the solving inside a separate console (`ncurses <https://en.wikipedia.org/wiki/Ncurses>`_) window.

 Examples: